 Competency in any one of the following units or equivalent:

-- UEENEEE071B Write specifications for electrical engineering projects OR
+- UEENEEE071B Write specifications for electrical engineering projects

-- UEENEEE075B Write specifications for industrial electronics and control projects OR
+- UEENEEE075B Write specifications for industrial electronics and control projects

 - UEENEER002B Contribute to the conduct of a research project

 Unit of Competency

 - UEENEEM052A Classify hazardous areas – gas atmospheres

 - UEENEEM053A Classify hazardous areas – dusts atmospheres

 This course covers the knowledge and skills to classify areas where flammable/combustible potentially explosive materials may exist.
 It explores through practical exercise on how to use the relevant standards to determine classification, how to prepare HAC drawings and how to write an HAC report.
 It equips the learner to gather and analyse data relative to explosion hazards, determine the extent of risk and establish and document zones in alignment with the requirements of the relevant AS/NZ standards.